Chair of the Undergraduate and Graduate Graphic Design Program at Artcenter

 - From graphic designer to digital creative to interactive artist, Alex's career has been a diverse journey.
 His interest in moving interactivity away from the screen and into the physical world led to the launch of Tangible in 2006.
 Since then, he has focused on developing interactive experiences that engage people in public and commercial spaces, and his artworks have been seen by millions worldwide.
 His goal is to generate a sense of community through play, changing the way we see and use technology to make it a catalyst rather than a barrier for social interaction.

-Senior Creative Communications Advisor at the Government of the Northwest Territories
+Senior Creative Communications Advisor for the Government of the Northwest Territories

 (Judging Government)Adele is a brand strategist with 18 years of design experience in both the public and private sectors.
 She currently works in corporate communications for the Government of Northwest Territories.
 Her role includes overseeing the implementation of the visual identity program to support a 'one government, one voice' approach, and providing senior-level creative advice and graphic design services to departments.
 Adele is an abstract artist who incorporates the North inter artwork, as well as a freelance designer with a passion for helping entrepreneurs to develop strategic aligned branding.
 Adele graduated from the Cambrian College of Applied Arts and Technology with a diploma in Visual and Creative Arts, Graphic Design.
 She is the recipient of the 2018-2019 NWT Premiers Award, 2017 IABC Canada Silver Leaf Award of Excellence and the 2019 RDG In-House Design Merit Award.